hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 Hazelcast Ringbuffer can sometimes be a better alternative than an Hazelcast IQueue.
 Unlike IQueue, Ringbuffer does not remove the items, it only reads items using a certain position.
 There are many advantages to this approach:

-* The same item can be read multiple times by the same thread; this is useful for realizing semantics of read-at-least-once or read-at-most-once.
+* The same item can be read multiple times by the same thread.
+This is useful for realizing semantics of read-at-least-once or read-at-most-once.
 * The same item can be read by multiple threads.
 Normally you could use an IQueue per thread for the same semantic, but this is less efficient because of the increased remoting.
 A take from an IQueue is destructive, so the change needs to be applied for backup also, which is why a `queue.take()` is more expensive than a `ringBuffer.read(...)`.
-* Reads are extremely cheap since there is no change in the Ringbuffer, therefore no replication is required.
+* Reads are extremely cheap since there is no change in the Ringbuffer.
+Therefore no replication is required.
 * Reads and writes can be batched to speed up performance.
 Batching can dramatically improve the performance of Ringbuffer.